Privacy Notice

 Cookies

 We use cookies (small files placed on your device) on the Website to improve your experience and our development of the Website.
 This notice contains information on the cookies we use, the purposes for which we use them and how you can exercise your choices regarding our use of your cookies.
+Where required by law, we will only use non-essential cookies with your consent.

 We use the following cookies:

-Strictly necessary cookies.
+• Strictly necessary cookies.
 These are cookies that are required for the operation of our Website.
 These essential cookies are always enabled because our Website won’t work properly without them.
 You can switch off these cookies in your browser settings but you may then not be able to access all or parts of our Website.

-Analytical or performance cookies.
+• Analytical or performance cookies.
 These allow us to recognise and count the number of visitors and to see how visitors move around our Website when they are using it.
 This helps us to improve the way our Website works.

-Functionality cookies.
+• Functionality cookies.
 These are used to recognise you when you return to our Website.

-You can also visit the About Cookies website, for more information about cookies and how to manage them.
+You can also visit the About Cookies website for more information about cookies and how to manage them.

 Third party cookies